-Question 27: The Bible is testimony to God’s work; only through reading the Bible can those who believe in the Lord recognize that God created the heavens and earth and all things and see God’s wonderful deeds, His greatness and almightiness.
-In the Bible there are lots of God’s words and lots of testimonies of man’s experiences; it can provide for the life of man and be of great benefit to man, so what I’d like to pursue is, can we actually attain eternal life through reading the Bible?
-Is there really no way of eternal life within the Bible?
+Question 26: The Bible is testimony to God’s work; it is only through reading the Bible that believers in the Lord come to recognize that God created the heavens and the earth and all things, and are able to see God’s wondrous deeds, His greatness and almightiness.
+The Bible contains many of God’s words as well as testimonies of man’s experiences; they can provide sustenance for people’s lives as well as great edification, so what I’d like to seek is, can we actually attain eternal life through reading the Bible?
+Is it possible that there’s no way of eternal life within the Bible?